PalmDrive/1m61s/README.md

 # request headers

 The public key is required for every request.
-Set the `x-smartchat-key` in the header the value of the public key.
+Set the `x-ailingual-key` in the header the value of the public key.

 For requests need authorization, the access token need set in the header with key `Authorization` and value `Bearer ${accessToken}`(e.x., `Bearer cb409bce-fdff-488b-9173-5332a06c683d`)